 For the three cropping systems studied, a very high number of traps per field (often more than 30, larger that in our design) would have been required to find significant differences in the metrics studied between the reference system and the two innovative cropping systems (L-GHG or No-Pest, i.e. no-pesticide), due to the large spatial and temporal within-field heterogeneity of the arthropods sampled in pitfall traps.
 This variability was often greater than the differences generated by the cropping systems, even though the data used originated from an analytical experiment performed at a single site with homogeneous soil and landscape characteristics.

 The relationships between the difference in arthropod metrics between cropping systems and the minimum sampling effort required to detect this difference were similar for activity-density and richness, contrary to the findings of Perner (2003), who reported that the required sample size for estimating richness was smaller than that for abundance parameters.
 A smaller number of traps was required to find differences in CWM body size between cropping systems.
 This finding highlights the suitability of this metric for analysing the response of arthropod communities to different management techniques.
 The relationships were also similar between the two taxa, as reported by Perner (2003).
 This finding suggests that these metrics and taxa are, a priori, equally suitable for use in studies aiming to detect cropping system effects.
 However, they displayed very different patterns of response to the three cropping systems studied here.
 In this case, carabid activity-density, carabid CWM body size and spider genus richness were the variables distinguishing between cropping systems with the smallest sampling effort, whereas a much greater sampling effort was required for carabid richness.
-The very low carabid species richness values obtained, resulting from repeated disturbances selecting only the few adapted species, were similar in all cropping systems, potentially accounting for the inability of this metric to distinguish between cropping systems with a reasonable sampling effort.
+The very low carabid species richness values obtained, resulting from repeated disturbances selecting only the few adapted species, were similar in all cropping systems, potentially accounting for the inability of this metric to distinguish between such small effect sizes with a reasonable sampling effort.
 Furthermore, it was easier to demonstrate the effects of cropping system in oilseed rape crops than in cereals, in which this effects were more variable.

 The sampling effort could be reduced by increasing the number of field-year replicates, but not equally for all metrics and taxa.
-The decrease was the strongest for CWM body size and for all metrics in oilseed rape crops.
+This sample size reduction was the strongest for CWM body size and for all metrics in oilseed rape crops.
 In cereals, in which the simulated cropping systems had a smaller effect on spider activity-density and body size than oilseed rape, a doubling of the number of field-year replicates was insufficient to halve the sampling effort per field, thus resulting in an overall increase in total sampling effort.
 In this case, the considerable variability between field-years could not compensate for the within-field variability.
+Note however that we only modelled variability among ten field-year combinations.
 In light of these results, the characterization of these patterns of variance for the different metrics in preliminary experiments appears to be crucial, to optimize the sampling design.